Abstract Classes and Class Members

 The abstract class does not need to define any abstract methods or properties.

-When you define any abstract methods or properties, MATLAB automatically
+When you define any abstract methods or properties, MATLAB automatically sets the class

 Abstract attribute to

 Abstract method attribute:

 Do not use a

 function...endblock to define an abstract method, use only the method signature.

 Abstract methods have no implementation in the abstract class.

 Concrete subclasses are not required to support the same number of input and output arguments and do not need to use the same argument names.
 However, subclasses generally use the same signature when implementing their version of the method.

 properties (Abstract) AbsProp end